JayBiernat/JAudioPlayer/README.txt

 found within the 'license' directory.

-The release of this program is distributed with pre-compiled binaries.
-Information on compiling from the source can be found in the file 'COMPILING.txt'
+The release of this program is distributed with pre-compiled binaries for Windows.
+Information on compiling from source on Windows and Linux can be found in the file 'COMPILING.txt'

-TODO: Add information about ability to compile on windows and Linux